-&lt;sup>26 Shell's focus on passive conduct and migration is questionable in any case because the releases of wastes that would occur as a result of climate change-related risks are not the result of passive conduct and migration of wastes, but rather the result of inadequate planning, engineering, and design of protective measures in the face of a well-known, and recently experienced, risk of release.
+&lt;sup>31 Shell's focus on passive conduct and migration is questionable in any case because the releases of wastes that would occur as a result of climate change-related risks are not the result of passive conduct and migration of wastes, but rather the result of inadequate planning, engineering, and design of protective measures in the face of a well-known, and recently experienced, risk of release.
 The cases relied on by Shell are therefore inapposite.
-See, e.g., Hinds Invs., L.P. v.
+See, e.g., Hinds Ines., L.P. v.
 Angioli, 654 F.3d 846, 852 (9th Cir.
-2011) (manufacturers of dry cleaning equipment did not have a measure of control over hazardous waste emitted from equipment at time of waste's disposal, as required to state claim for contributor liability under RCRA: "[m]ere design of equipment that generated waste, which was then improperly discarded by others, is not sufficient."); Sycamore liability for the failures alleged in the Amended Complaint, which it terms "inaction," would "render RCRA's citizen suit provision illogical."
-Doc.
-20-1 at 21.
-Actually, RCRA is designed to address the appropriate handling, containment, and disposal of solid and hazardous wastes, and a failure to act (for example to secure a tank) could be just as catastrophic as an intentional release of pollutants.
-Indeed, documents such as a SWPPP are designed in part to require that an owner/operator consider and appropriately guard against weaknesses in their systems.
-To suggest that failure to act in a certain manner could not be a source of liability is contrary to the statute's disposal had occurred when the system had been abandoned in place because the asbestos was contained in piping and buildings "[t]here is no real threat that asbestos "or any constituent thereof may enter the environment or be emitted into the air or discharged into any waters, including ground water"); ABB Indus.
+2011) (manufacturers of dry cleaning equipment did not have a measure of control over hazardous waste emitted from equipment at time of waste's disposal, as required to state claim for contributor liability under RCRA: "[m]ere design of equipment that generated waste, which was then improperly discarded by others, is not sufficient" (emphasis added)); Sycamore Indus.
+Park Assocs. v.
+Ericsson, Inc., 546 F.3d 847, 850-52 (7th Cir.
+2008) (abandonment of boiler-based heating system and subsequent sale of industrial property was not "handling, storage, treatment, transportation or disposal of any solid or hazardous waste," as required by RCRA; no disposal had occurred when the system had been abandoned in place because the asbestos was contained in piping and building-"[t]here [was] no real threat that asbestos or any constituent thereof may enter the environment or be emitted into the air or discharged into any waters, including ground water"); ABB Indus.
 Sys., Inc. v.
 Prime Tech., Inc., 120 F.3d 351, 356 (2d Cir.
 1997) (addressing question of what occurred during each owner's control of site and what could be proven with respect to each such period, and dismissing claims against owners who provided sufficient evidence that they did not contaminate environment); Interfaith Cmty.
 Org. v.
-Honeywell Int'l, Inc., 263 F. Supp.
+Honeywell Int'1, Inc., 263 F. Supp.
 2d 796, 846 (D.N.J.
-2003) (finding no RCRA liability for certain defendants because neither had ever "owned, operated or taken any action regarding the [property] specifically related to pollution or environmental compliance" and RCRA liability could only be imposed "upon a showing that they actively engaged in the management or disposal of [chromium ore processing residue] . . . and not upon evidence that they merely displayed alleged 'studied indifference' to pre-existing chromium contamination").
-Notably, Shell chose to ignore an important aspect of the Hinds court's decision: RCRA's citizen suit provision "requires that a defendant be actively involved in or have some degree of control over the waste disposal process to be liable under RCRA."
-Id. at 851 (emphasis added).
-It is this degree of control-and in this instance, ability to armor against the apparent weaknesses in the Terminal's systems as demonstrated in Shell's CWA violations and failure to meet its obligations under RCRA-that forms the basis of CLF's RCRA claims and that Shell seeks to have this Court read out of the jurisprudence.
+2003) (finding no RCRA liability for certain defendants because neither had ever "owned, operated or taken any action regarding the [property] specifically related to pollution or environmental compliance" and RCRA liability could only be imposed for the failures alleged in the TAC, which it terms "inaction," would "render RCRA's citizen suit provision illogical."
+Doc.
+46-1 at 24.
+Not so.
+RCRA is designed to address the appropriate handling, containment, and disposal of solid and hazardous wastes.
+A failure to act (for example, to secure a tank) could be just as catastrophic as an intentional release of pollutants.
+Indeed, documents such as a SWPPP are designed in part to require that an owner/operator consider and appropriately guard against weaknesses in their systems.
+To suggest that failure to act in a certain manner could not be a source of liability is contrary to the statute's design and counter-indicated by the types of injunctive relief available to a RCRA plaintiff.
+Put simply, RCRA is designed with broad authority to provide redress for imminent and substantial endangerments whether they are caused by acts or omissions.